xariasu/filesearch/README.md

+# sample work
 # filesearch

-What does this javascript do?
+What does this script do?
 Search the last created file based specified name and datetime from a folder and perform a copy to another folder.

 What are the criteria?